adharapayments/REST-API-Java-Examples/README.md

 # REST API Java Examples
-This is Arthika's repository for examples, sample code written in Java that demonstrates in a simple way how to use our REST API.
+This is Adhara's repository for examples, sample code written in Java that demonstrates in a simple way how to use our REST API.

 * getAccount
 * getInterface